tyhh00/Crystara_Airdrop/README.md

-Airdrop Module with Unit Tests for Supra Blockchain
+# Airdrop Module with Unit Tests for Supra Blockchain
+Hey there developers, this is a module built for Crystara to handle our incentivised testnet here on Supra.
+Feel free to fork and adapt these modules to your own likings for your distributed reward events.

 # Function Signatures